unrevealedtech/unrevealed/packages/serverless/README.md

 | `apiKey`\*  | `string`             | Generate a `Serverless` API key on Unrevealed                                     | n/a     |
 | `fetchMode` | `'lazy'  \| 'eager'` | Define if the SDK should load rules eagerly on when checking a feature flag first | `lazy`  |

 To generate an api key, go to the Api Keys menu in the app and create one with the target `Serverless`.
+This is important as `Serverless` api keys have different permissions from `Client` and `Server` ones.

+The api key determines which environment you're in, so make sure you use a different one for each of them.

-The client works by first fetching the rules of your features, then it computes whether a feature is enabled locally.
+The client works by first fetching the rules of your features.
+It then computes whether a feature is enabled or not locally.
 When `fetchMode` is `eager`, the client will start loading the rules as soon as it's created.
 If it's `lazy`, it will only fetch them the first time you call `isFeatureEnabled` or `getEnabledFeatures`.

-The API that the client calls to get the rules runs on the edge, so the latency is maximally reduced wherever your code is running.
+The API that the client calls to get the rules runs on the edge, so the latency is minimal wherever your code is running.

 #### `isFeatureEnabled`